Summary of significant accounting policies

 Concentration of Credit Risk

-The Company’s financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments and accounts receivable.
+The Company’s financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Company maintains its cash balances in bank accounts, which at times may exceed the Federal Deposit Insurance Corporation’s general deposit insurance limits.
-The amount on deposit at December 31, 2017 and 2016 which exceeded the $250,000 federally insured limit were approximately $1,172,911 and $3,471,765, respectively.
+The amount on deposit at December 31, 2018 and 2017 which exceeded the $250,000 federally insured limit were approximately $0 and $1,172,911, respectively.
 The Company has not experienced any losses in such accounts and thus believes that it is not exposed to any significant credit risk on cash.

-There was one customer who represented more than 10% of revenues for the year ended December 31, 2017 and no customers who represented more than 10% of revenues for the year ended December 31, 2016.
-The Company has approximately four hundred seventy customers who represented 100% of the revenues for the year ended December 31, 2017.
-There were no customers who represented more than 10% of the accounts receivable balance as of December 31, 2017, and one customer who represented 15% of the accounts receivable balance as of December 31, 2016.
+There were no customers who represented more than 10% of revenues for the year ended December 31, 2018 and one customers who represented more than 10% of revenues for the year ended December 31, 2017.
+The Company has approximately five hundred customers who represented 100% of the revenues for the year ended December 31, 2018.
+There was 1 customer who represented more than 10% of the accounts receivable balance as of December 31, 2018, and none as of December 31, 2017.

 Cash and Cash Equivalents